Skidamek/AutoModpack/README.md

 - Or check and delete whatever file/folder from list `syncedFiles` in `/automodpack/automodpack-server.json`

 #### Do you want to exclude some mods from `syncedFiles`?
-- Just add them to the `"excludeSyncedFiles` list in `/automodpack/automodpack-server.json`
+- Just add them to the `excludeSyncedFiles` list in `/automodpack/automodpack-server.json`

 ## Config